Approaching Adjudication under NSW Security of Payment Legislation: How to Draft Adjudication Application for Construction Industry Payment Claims

 Maintain a Professional Tone

-While it’s important to assertively present your case, maintaining a professional and respectful tone throughout your application is crucial.
+While it’s essential to assertively present your case, maintaining a professional and respectful tone throughout your application is crucial.
 This reflects well on your credibility and seriousness about the process.

 Serve Your Adjudication Application Properly

-Make sure to serve the application correctly as per the requirements of the Act and ensure the respondent receives all the necessary documentation within the stipulated timeframe.
+Make sure to serve the application correctly as per the requirements of SOPA and ensure the respondent receives all the necessary documentation within the stipulated timeframe.
 Proper service is essential to ensure the legal process is upheld.

 Seek Professional Help